-PCI Express is a new development in I/O interconnect standard that companies like NVIDIA, ATI and many others will deploy in future graphics solutions.
+PCI-Express PCI Express is a new development in I/O interconnect standard that companies like NVIDIA, ATI and many others will deploy in future graphics solutions.
 Basically it's going to replace the traditional AGP bus in the next year or two.
 NVIDIA won't be releasing GPUs with native PCI Express initially, but will rely on bridged solutions to handle the translation from the multiple serial busses to the card's native AGP interface.

 NVIDIA calls their bridge-chip the HSI, High Speed Interconnect.
 With up to 4GB/s of one-directional and 8GB/s of concurrent bandwidth, users are free to have high-speed graphics output.
 PCI Express significantly increases bandwidth between the central processing unit (CPU) and graphics processing unit (GPU).
 We are not yet 100% sure if Series 6600 uses HSI or is a native solution, the AGP version though will be bridged.
 The differences between ATI and NVIDIA (NVIDIA HSI/ ATI Native) can be discussed and argued.
 As far as I'm concerned it just doesn't matter; as long as it works okay who really cares?

 Do you remember the good old days, years ago...
 3dfx's Voodoo2 in SLI mode (Scan Line Interleave)?
 No?
 Basically you take two graphics cards, each card renders half of the image scan lines, which resulted in double the performance of a single board.

 When we look back through the years we can see that not one manufacturer has come up with a similar concept (set aside the XGI Volari Dual Core products) for one simple reason...
 AGP, there's no dual AGP solution at hand and PCI does not have the bandwidth to handle modern graphics accelerators.